-

 About Stephen

 Stephen is committed to protecting the rights of innovators and artists.
 In 2017, he received a USPTO Patent Pro Bono certificate for his work with solo inventors.
-Stephen is also active in education-related causes.
-During the 2017-2018 school year, he co-taught advanced placement computer science at a high school in Atlanta.
-As a naturalized U.S. Citizen, Stephen is passionate about immigration policy and focuses his pro-bono practice on immigration matters.
-Stephen is also an Eagle Scout.
+As an immigrant himself, Stephen has also represented immigrants in pro bono immigration matters including asylum and special interest visas.

-Brad is a frequent speaker at professional programs and law schools as well as a mentor to many younger attorneys.
-Prior to his legal career, Brad was a mechanical engineer in the nuclear materials field.
-He is a named inventor on two patents and a published author.
-Brad devotes considerable time and resources to his community, serving in several civic organizations.
-His pro bono efforts include the legal representation of a faith-based youth leadership organization, trademark work for churches and church programs, and legal work for a clean drinking water initiative in Haiti.
+Brad is active in a number of civic organizations and devotes considerable time and resources in service to his community.
+His pro bono efforts have included the legal representation of a faith-based youth leadership organization, trademark work for churches and church programs, and legal work for a clean drinking water initiative in Haiti.

 About Sean